bobby-valenzuela/Dev-Environment/README.md

 <br />

 _Folding_
+`zf` - Create a fold from selected lines
+`zf10j` - Create fold from current line to 10 lines down
 `zc` - fold a block of code (z = fold and c = close)
 `zo` - unfold a block of code (z = fold and c = open)
 `zM` - fold all blocks in buffer